AUDIT Assessment for Alcohol Addiction: How It Works and Who Should Take It

 - How often during the last year have you found that you were not able to stop drinking once you had started?

-- How often during the last year have you failed to do what was normally expected from you because of drinking?
+- How often in the previous year have you failed to do what was normally expected of you because of drinking?

 - How often during the last year have you needed a first drink in the morning to get yourself going after a heavy drinking session?